EV Leases In 2026:

 State-Level EV Incentives

-• Tax Implications: Determine whether the incentive counts as taxable income.
+- Tax implications: confirm whether an incentive counts as taxable income.

-Our EV Incentives checklist can help further.
-You can see if your state has a cash for clunkers program to trade in old, polluting vehicles.
-If you are in California, you can also check EV Incentives in California.
+Our EV Incentives Checklist can help.
+You can also see if your state has a cash for clunkers program.
+If you’re in California, see EV Incentives in California.

 California